Optimal Transport Regularized Divergences: Application to Adversarial Robustness: Properties of the OT-Regularized Divergences: Rigorous Statements and Proofs

 Now we derive a formula that relates the convex conjugate of $D^c(\cdot\|P)$ to the convex conjugate of $D(\cdot\|P)$.
-This is a useful result in its own right and is a key ingredient in solving the DRO problem. \begin{theorem} Suppose we have the following: \begin{enumerate} \item A measurable function $\mathcal{L}:\mathcal{X}\to[-\infty,\infty)$ that is bounded below or is bounded above. \item A distribution $P\in\mathcal{P}(\mathcal{X})$. \item A pre-divergence, $D$, such that $D(\cdot\|P)$ is convex. \item A cost function, $c$, that satisfies $c(x,x)=0$ for all $x\in\mathcal{X}$. \end{enumerate} Then for $\lambda>0$ we have
+This is a useful result in its own right and is a key ingredient in solving the DRO problem. \begin{theorem} Suppose we have the following: \begin{enumerate} \item A measurable function $\mathcal{L}:\mathcal{Z}\to[-\infty,\infty]$ that is bounded below or is bounded above. \item A distribution $P\in\mathcal{P}(\mathcal{Z})$. \item A pre-divergence, $D$, such that $D(\cdot\|P)$ is convex. \item A cost function, $c$, that satisfies $c(z,z)=0$ for all $z\in\mathcal{Z}$. \end{enumerate} Then for $\lambda>0$ we have

-where $\mathcal{L}^c_{\lambda}$ (defined in Eq.~\ref{eq:regularized_loss_def}) is a universally measurable function. \end{theorem} \begin{remark} In Theorem \ref{thm:Dc_convex_conjugate_general_P} and in the following, when it is convenient for simplifying notation we use the same symbol to denote a probability measure and its completion, as the correct interpretation is easily resolved by examining the measurably of the integrand.
-When needed for clarity, we will again use $\overline{Q}$ to denote the completion of $Q\in\mathcal{P}(\mathcal{X})$. \end{remark} \begin{proof} Universal measurability of $\mathcal{L}^c_{\lambda}$ follow from the interchangability result, Lemma \ref{lemma:interchangability}.
+where $\mathcal{L}^c_{\lambda}$ (defined in Eq.~\ref{eq:regularized_loss_def}) is a universally measurable function. \end{theorem} \begin{remark} In Theorem \ref{thm:Dc_convex_conjugate_general_P} and in the following, when it is convenient for simplifying notation we use the same symbol to denote a probability measure and its completion, as the correct interpretation is easily discovered by examining the measurably of the integrand. \end{remark} \begin{proof} Universal measurability of $\mathcal{L}^c_{\lambda}$ follows from the interchangeability result, Lemma \ref{lemma:interchangability}.
 To prove \eqref{eq:Dc_convex_conjugate}, first suppose that $\mathcal{L}$ is bounded above.
 Using the definitions of $D^c$ and $C$ we can compute